 This process involves collecting information necessary to operate a successful retail business.
 This generally involves two main types of knowledge:

 - Explicit knowledge: This type of knowledge is easy to articulate, write down, and share.
 In retail, this could include product specs or instructions, processes for returns, or troubleshooting instructions.
 The acquisition of this type of knowledge usually happens during initial onboarding or ongoing training.

-- Tacit knowledge: This type of knowledge is acquired through personal experience and context.
-For example, your company may have documented guidelines for customer interactions, but employees will, over time, learn how to use certain body language and phrases to engage guests.
+- Tacit knowledge: This type of knowledge refers to personal experience and context.
+For example, your company may have documented guidelines for customer interactions, but customer-facing employees will, over time, learn how to use certain body language and phrases to engage guests.

 In this process, knowledge collected from many sources is converted into organizational knowledge and made accessible to the employees and decision-makers that need to use it.
 This is where a knowledge management platform comes into play.

-This process centers on taking the information that’s available and applying it in retail operations, such as answering customer questions, planning products, or optimizing the shopping experience.
+This process centers on taking the available information and applying it in retail operations, such as answering customer questions, planning products, or optimizing the shopping experience.